Search

 Most mothers who misuse drugs also drink alcohol.
 Therefore, any level of alcohol use must be recorded as it may be impossible to get the correct diagnosis without it in the future for an affected child.
 (Preece and Riley, 2011)

-According to the Chief Medical Officers (2016), there is no Safe level of alcohol use in pregnancy.
+According to the Chief Medical Officers (2016), there is no known safe level of alcohol use in pregnancy.
 This means that any pregnancy that was exposed to any amount of alcohol could be affected and it should, therefore, be recorded.
+Without the recording it can become almost impossible to get a diagnosis of FASD, leading to further stress and inappropriate decision-making.

 A Message for Social Workers from Joanna Buckard